Fake Ad #3 — General Entity AM/FM Clock Radio

 Each connected by a thin blue line to the corresponding feature on the clock.

+Bottom right corner.
 Standard tiny corporate manufacturing boilerplate.
-Render it exactly as such.

 Tone Reference